Emergency Planning Tips for People Who Rely on Electric or Battery Dependent Medical Devices

 Here are some additional tips that may be helpful for some customers:

-If you or someone in your family uses a life-support device, contact PG&E about signing up for the Medical Baseline Program (see below) to receive extra advance notification of a power outage, and talk to a customer service representative about being added to our priority reconnection service list
+- If you or someone in your family uses a life-support device, contact PG&E about signing up for the Medical Baseline Program (see below) to receive extra advance notification of a power outage

 Public Safety Power Shutoff and Medical Baseline Customers